Car insurance companies sending refund checks to drivers and crediting bills, but is it enough?

 Many ABC11 viewers got their refund checks this week from their insurance companies and are beginning to see discounts on their bills, but many say they are disappointed in the amount of money they are seeing back in their pockets.

-Driver Norma Gould says she hasn't used her car hardly at all during the COVID pandemic.
+Driver Norma Gould says she hardly uses her car at all during the COVID pandemic.

 Financial information during the coronavirus pandemic: Unemployment, stimulus bill, loan information and more